Çal

-Çal is a town and a district of Denizli Province in the inner Aegean region of Turkey. Çal district area occupies a central position in the northern part of its province and neighbors the central district of Denizli to the south-west and the district areas of Güney to the west and Honaz to the south.
+Çal ([tʃaɫ]) is a municipality and district of Denizli Province, Turkey.
+Its area is 860 km2, and its population is 17,889 (2022). Çal district area occupies a central position in the northern part of its province and neighbors the district of Pamukkale to the south-west and the district areas of Güney to the west and Honaz to the south.
 To the east of Çal district lies clockwise the districts of Bekilli, Çivril and Baklan.